cstoicescu/iptv-free-tv/README.md

              - Added acceptance for cookie policy
 FreeTv V.1.5 - **BIG UPDATE** Application used to work for certain Chrome Browser version (ex v85).
 Now it's compatible with **ALL** Chrome Browser Versions.
 FreeTv V.1.6 - Add Romanian Tv channels on demand from user side.
 See change list channels.
+FreeTv V.1.7 - New Channells, rewrite whole code - a lot of code refactoring to improve performance.
+This may be the final version bc don't have time anymore.
+	     - ** I DISABLED OLDER VERSIONS SO THEY NO LONGER WORK, DOWNLOAD LATEST 1.7**
-FreeTv V.1.7 - TO DO add feature -> update github repository automatically when RUN.bat is executed successfully. **DONE not made public**
+FreeTv V.1.8 - TO DO add feature -> update github repository automatically when RUN.bat is executed successfully. **DONE not made public**